 Before getting started, be sure you’ve installed and activated the WP Mail SMTP plugin.

-Once you’ve installed and activated the plugin, you can launch the Setup Wizard by navigating to WP Mail SMTP » Setup Wizard.
+Once you’ve installed and activated the plugin, you can launch the Setup Wizard by navigating to WP Mail SMTP » Setttings and clicking the Launch Setup Wizard button.

-This will automatically bring you to the Setup Wizard page, and you can click the Let’s Get Started button to begin the setup process.
+Once the Wizard has launched, click the Let’s Get Started button to begin the setup process.

 1. Choosing a Mailer